S3Studio/cloud-bench-checker/README.md

 ### Prepare cloud auth config
 To conform to file of "baseline.tmpl.conf", authorization information should be stored in environment variables.
-An easy way to do this is by creating a file similar to this:
+An easy way to do this is by creating a file named "env.txt" similar to this:
 ```
 TENCENTCLOUD_SECRET_ID=xxx
 TENCENTCLOUD_SECRET_KEY=xxx